juju/docs/src/en/models-cmr.md

 ### Managing offers

 An offer can be removed providing a relation has not been made to it.
-Similarly, if an application is being offered it cannot be deleted until the offer is removed.
+Similarly, if an application is being offered it cannot be deleted until all its offers are removed.

-Managing who can partake in an offer is controlled by three access levels:
+Managing ACL for offers is done with these three access levels:

 - read (a user can see the offer when searching)
 - consume (a user can relate an application to the offer)